SridharanMurugadass/GCS-Move-File-API/README.md

 <p># GCS-Move-File-API<br /># GCS-Move-File-API</p>
-<p><br />This source code helps you to migrate the files from one storage bucket to another storage bucket.
+<p><br />Currently there are no API's for moving the object from Google Cloud Storage Bucket.Instead Google Provided API's for copy and delete the object functions.
+However, This source code helps you to migrate the files from one storage bucket to another storage bucket.
 Either you can move one file or batch files.
-The API code was written in NodeJS.
+This API was written in NodeJS with Express Framework.
 So please make sure that your system installed with NodeJS (https://nodejs.org/en/)</p>
 <p><br /><strong>Please follow the below steps for implementation:</strong></p>
 <p><strong>Step 1:</strong></p>
 <p>git clone https://github.com/SridharanMurugadass/GCS-Move-File-API.git</p>